zacharyLYH/OpenABAC/README.md

 #### `GET /api/abac/action/getAction/:actionName`

 -   Returns the action, policies associated with this action, and contexts associated with this action.
+The `applicationUserId` has to own this action otherwise it is unreadable.
 -   Params:
     -   `actionName`: Name of the action to read
 -   Returns